44mira/articles/Monoids.md

 Monoids that can be combined into one `(Char -> Any)` using `fold`, which is equal to applying them one after another!

-> NOTE: The Monoid's binary function is associatve, meaning it can be applied in
+> NOTE: The Monoid's binary function is associative, meaning it can be applied in
 > any order.

 And then lastly, we extract our value from the `Any` wrapper, and then negate it